-We may process personal data as defined in the General Data Protection Regulation (hereinafter: “Personal Data”) when you visit our website https://www.uxinsight.org (hereinafter: the “Website”) and we provide you our services (hereinafter: the “Services”).
+We may process personal data as defined in the General Data Protection Regulation (hereinafter: “Personal Data”) when you visit our website https://www.uxinsight.org (hereinafter: the “Website”), and we provide you with our services (hereinafter: the “Services”).

-In this Privacy & Cookie Statement, we explain to you which Personal Data we collect from you and for what purposes we do that.
+This Privacy & Cookie Statement explains which Personal Data we collect from you and for what purposes we do that.
 We recommend that you read this document carefully.
-This document was last amended on 2 April 2020.
+This document was last amended on 23 June 2023.

 Your privacy is important to us